nguyen-76/final-be/README.md

 - Background
-  - MeSpace is a social network that allows people to join by creating accounts.
+  - Holostagram is a instagram similar social platform that allows people to join by creating accounts.
 Each User should provide a name, an email, and a password to create an account.
   - The email address should not link to any account in the system.
-After joining MySpace, users can update their profile with Avatar, Company, Job Title, Social Links, and a short description.
+After joining holostagram, users can update their profile with Avatar, post picture and comment on other people picture
-  - Users can write Posts that contain text content and an image.
-The new posts will be shown on the user profile page, allowing other users to comment.
-Users can also React with like or dislike on a post or a Comment.
-  - Users can send Friend Requests to other users who have an open relationship with them.
-Users can accept or decline a friend request.
-After accepting a friend request, both become friends, and they can see posts from each other.
+  - Users can send follow request to other people.
+Users can accept or decline a follow request.
+After accepting a follow request, user can see what other people post on their timeline
 - Authentication
-  - As a user, I can see a list of other users so that I can send, accept or decline friend requests.
+  - As a user, I can see a list of other users so that I can send, accept or decline follow requests.
   - As a user, I can see my current profile info.
-  - As a user, I can see a specific user's profile given a user ID.
+  - As a user, I can see a specific user's profile given a username
-  - As a user, I can update my profile with Avatar, Company, Job Title, Social Links, and a short description.
+  - As a user, I can update my profile with Avatar, biography.
 - Posts
-  - As a user, I can see a list of posts.
+  - As a user, I can see a timeline of post
-  - As a user, I can create a new post with text content and an image.
+  - As a user, I can create a new post with a caption and an image.
-  - As a user, I can edit my posts.
   - As a user, I can delete my posts.
 - Comments
   - As a user, I can see a list of comments on a post.